nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 * Distance from geo-fence

-GF signs the geo-fence policy match result, along with a trusted time, with a private key whose public key certificate is a public trusted transparent ledger such as certificate transparency log.
+GF signs the geo-fence policy match result, along with a trusted time (can we reuse RFC 3161), with a private key whose public key certificate is a public trusted transparent ledger such as certificate transparency log.

 GF logs geo-fence policy match result in a shared ledger.